-Are you looking for comparison of VPS vs Dedicated hosting?
+Are you looking for a comparison of VPS vs Dedicated hosting?

 In this article, I am going to tell the differences between VPS and Dedicated Hosting.